MoriartyProfessor/Altair/README.md

     * More TT hits, so nodes are not being counted.
     * History stack is getting too big.
 * Minor - don't make illegal move when getting mated
+* Minor - stop iterative deepening, when there is a mate already
 * Fix TT wrap around logic (experimented with boost::circular_buffer, but it slowed down the code)

 ## Dependencies